 Lack Of Oxygen (Asphyxia)

 Known as asphyxia at birth is the lack of oxygen given to the baby and can be deadly.
 This accounts for up to 23 percent of neonatal deaths.
 In some cases, the umbilical cord gets tied around the baby’s neck from incorrect procedures.
 If the obstetrician doesn’t diagnose the mother with high blood pressure if she has it, this can also cause the baby to suffocate during childbirth and can cause permanent injuries to the brain or body and become very costly with constant medical visits and treatment.
 The damage can also, in some cases, cause a fatality.
+If your child has suffered a birth injury due to a lack of oxygen, consulting with a team of birth injury lawyers can help you determine if you are eligible to file a claim.

 Brachial Palsy is when the nerve that connects the arms to the spine is torn or damaged.
 Symptoms include weak or paralyzed arms.
 Surgery can repair this condition, but this injury can easily be avoided.
 This condition is caused when the baby’s neck is overstretched to one side during delivery and is also a significant contribution to childbirth injuries.